JoshuaKGoldberg/Goldblog/content/blog/no-unattainable-intelligence/index.md

 | --------------------------------------------- | ------------------------------------------- | --- |
 | According to people much smarter than me, ... | As phrased by people I greatly respect, ... |     |
 | This is a dumb question, but...               | Apologies if I missed this, but...          |     |

+Smart people are everywhere.
+Everybody has a unique blend of knowledge and skill.
+When you're new to an industry, seeing the knowledge and past successes of others you don't have (yet) can make you feel like you'll never get them and don't belong.

 ---